jfranciscosousa/yt-downloader/README.md

 https://www.youtube.com/watch?v=5mrVYi751SU
 </pre>

-The script will download each video and store it like this: ./media/&lt;video name&gt;.mp3
+The script will download each video and store it a folder named `media` on the directory you executed the command from.
 <br/>
 Repeated videos will be ignored!

 TO DO:
 <ul>
-<li>support various video and audio formats</li>
-<li>specify a filename for each video link</li>
+<li> Optionally download video </li>
+<li> More audio formats, currently only mp3 </li>
+<li> Improve parsing of command line arguments </li>
 </ul>